 I’m a straight ally.
 May I apply for scholarships?

 Most of our scholarships are open to all persons regardless of sexual orientation.
-We believe that straight allies have a tremendous role to play in moving our society towards one of equality and understanding, thus we have funded a number of straight students over the years and will continue to do so.
+We believe that allies have a tremendous role to play in moving our society towards one of equality and understanding, thus we have funded a number of ally students over the years and will continue to do so.